-I’m passionate about providing critical analysis that helps industry and governments transition our energy sector to a low emissions future.
+I’m passionate about providing critical analysis that helps industry and government transition our energy sector to a low emissions future.

 MC and performer

 In addition to my science communication, I often MC, chair or host other events.
-In the past, this has included chairing panel discussions for the Brisbane Writers Festival, acting as an advisor and chair for the Brisbane IDEAS Festival, compering the Seniors Helpline Jazz and Swing Night and, of course, weddings and birthday parties.
+I was MC at the fantastic Women in Technology Awards last year – and excited to be invited back for 2019!
+In the past, this has included chairing panel discussions for the Brisbane Writers Festival, acting as an advisor and chair for the Brisbane IDEAS Festival, compering the Seniors Helpline Jazz and Swing Night and, of course, the obligatory weddings and birthday parties.

 I have a PhD in physics from the University of Queensland where I worked on developing models for biological systems such as vision in the eye and photosynthesis in plants.
 My project worked towards developing models of biomolecules that could reveal fundamental principles of biophysics, an approach that has been very successful in other areas of condensed matter physics.